Collecting Vintage Christmas Ornaments and Decor

 I always say think it's important to enjoy the old stuff—and, trust me, I have lots of old stuff—but remember that right now, today is a gift and a miracle!
 I hope you enjoy my collection below.

 We begin with an absolutely wonderful spinning plastic tree from the 1950s.
-It revolves due to the rising heat from the light bulb in its base—no energy efficient modern bulb will work in it, I’m afraid, it requires the wasteful heat produced by an incandescent.
-Adorned with all the signature toys of the era—a train set, gingerbread men, toy planes, candy canes, a rocking horse, a bicycle and, alarmingly, a six shooter pistol—it is in breathtakingly good, like new condition.
+It revolves due to the rising heat from the light bulb in its base—no energy-efficient modern bulb will work in it (I’m afraid it requires the wasteful heat produced by an incandescent).
+Adorned with all the signature toys of the era—a train set, gingerbread men, toy planes, candy canes, a rocking horse, a bicycle and, alarmingly, a six-shooter pistol—it is in breathtakingly good and in like-new condition.

 Next in the movie is another of my prize possessions, my mother’s Glolite cellophane tree from the 1930s.
 Glass rods extend inside the hollow body of the tree and transfer light from a bulb outward to their bubble-light shaped tips, thus being a very early example of the concept that would lead to fiber optic light.
 The tree is decorated with many very small mercury glass ornaments and is always the showpiece of my holiday display, although it is not as showy as several other items.

-I also adore the small celluloid Santa on his sleigh with reindeer up next in the film—I found him on eBay a few years back.
+I also adore the small celluloid Santa on his sleigh with reindeer.
+I found him on eBay a few years back.
 There are still quite a few of these available, as well as several variations of the theme.

-And of course the real attention-getter of the collection is my wonderful Sparkler Aluminum Pom Pom Tree from the 1950’s, when they were the height of trendy style.
-The tree in this film is a four-foot table top tree, and I recently found a six foot tree in pristine condition that will join the collection this coming winter.
+Of course, the real attention-getter of the collection is my wonderful Sparkler Aluminum Pom Pom Tree from the 1950s, when they were the height of trendy style.
+The tree in this film is a four-foot tabletop tree, and I recently found a six-foot tree in pristine condition that will join the collection this coming winter.
 I can’t wait to set it up for the first time in sixty years!

 Questions & Answers